 Let’s say that Steve is purchasing a property in London, which creates 4 individual flats.
 It’s in a great central location, with a surprising amount of space.
 He has tenants already lined up and bags packed to move in.

-If Steve purchased this property in his name, the money he makes from rent would be taxed as income.
 The rate this is taxed depends on how much Steve earns per year.
 If his earnings is less than £50,270, he will be taxed 20%.
 If it’s between £50,271 and £150,000, he will be taxed 40%.
 And anything over £150,000 will fall under the additional tax rate of 45%.

 Earnings | Tax Band |